AT SOUND RECOVERY

 If you do choose to see someone who is not in recovery, you should be comfortable with the idea that they will never understand parts of you and your life.
 Someone without any kind of substance use disorder cannot relate to certain struggles that a person addicted to alcohol or drugs may experience on a daily basis or has experienced in the past.
 These issues may also put undue stress on your partner who doesn’t know how to handle them.

-Dating in recovery may be a relapse risk
+Dating in rehab may be a relapse risk

 It takes work to manage the intense emotional highs and lows of early recovery.
 A new relationship is also characterized by a range of emotions, some of which someone newly sober may have struggled with in the past or repressed altogether.
 The surfacing of new or ignored feelings can be overwhelming, as can the emotional fallout from a disagreement or breakup.
 If your coping mechanisms and emotional state are precarious, a relationship may put you at greater risk for relapse.